-- 3. Burden of Proof.
+3. Burden of Proof.
 The liability shield of the Tex.
-LLP Stats. is an affirmative defense, with the burden of proof on the partner claiming its benefit to show that the partnership is an LLP (i.e. that it complied at the relevant time(s) with the registration, name and insurance requirements).
-The burden would then shift to the plaintiff to prove that one or more of the three exceptions apply to remove the liability shield from particular partners. - 4.
-LLP Status Does Not Affect Liability of Partnership.
-LLP status does not relieve a partnership itself from liability for misconduct of its partners or representatives or prevent its assets from being reached to satisfy partnership obligations.
-A partnership may still be sued as an entity in its common name under Rule 28 of the Texas Rules of Civil Procedure, with or without the partners.
-Citation or other process against a partnership may still be served on a partner under Section 17.022 of the Texas Civil Practice and Remedies Code, regardless of whether the partner is shielded from liability by the partnership's LLP status. - 5.
-Shielded vs. Unshielded Obligations.
-The LLP shield only applies to the liability of partners for the covered partnership obligations incurred while the partnership is an LLP.
-The partners remain jointly and severally liable for all other partnership obligations.
-A partnership at any time may have both shielded and unshielded obligations.
+LLP Stats. is an affirmative defense, with the burden of proof on the partner claiming its benefit to show that the partnership is an LLP (i.e. that it complied at the relevant time(s) with the registration and name requirements).
+The burden would then shift to the plaintiff to prove that one or more of the three exceptions apply to remove the liability shield from particular partners.

+4. LLP Status Does Not Affect Liability of Partnership.
+LLP status does not relieve a partnership itself from liability for misconduct of its partners or representatives or prevent its assets from being reached to satisfy partnership obligations.789 A partnership may still be sued as an entity in its common name under Rule 28 of the Texas Rules of Civil Procedure, with or without the partners.790 Citation or other process against a partnership may still be served on a partner under Section 17.022 of the Texas Civil Practice and Remedies Code, regardless of whether the partner is shielded from liability by the partnership's LLP status.791

+5. Shielded vs. Unshielded Obligations; Time Obligations Incurred.
+The LLP shield only applies to the liability of partners for the partnership obligations incurred while